diegofg93/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details.
+Creating using MAKEFILE inside owns folder
+    │
+    ├── ml_api             <- An API for serving the model, in very early stage.
+    │
     │── logs               <- Folder to save logs generated.
     │
-    │
-    ├── trained_models     <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
+Furthermore you can find some examples notebooks.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── trained_models     <- Trained and serialized models, model predictions, or model summaries │
+    │
+    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+    │                         generated with `pip freeze > requirements.txt`.
+You can install from MAKEFILE running make requirements
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported, you can install package as editable with: make install_editable
+    ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── pipeline.py    <- Contains the configuration of the model pipeline
-    │   ├── train_pipeline.py <- Train and generate the model
+    │   ├── pipeline.py    <- Contains the configuration of the model pipeline, like a sklearn pipeline │   ├── train_pipeline.py <- Train and generate the model
     │   ├── predict.py     <- Use the trained model for predicting data
     │   │